Causes of Acne

 Hormonal acne occurs when there’s an increase in androgens in the body, leading to the sebaceous glands producing more sebum and the pores increasing in size.
 And while hormonal acne is often associated with adolescence, women can experience it well into their 30s and 40s.

 It’s normal for anyone to experience hormonal acne, but if you’re experiencing it frequently, it’s heavily encouraged to consult your doctor or dermatologist.
-They may be able to determine the root cause of your hormonal imbalance, and they may even prescribe medication that can significantly reduce it, such as birth control or prescription retinol.
+Consulting a professional can uncover your hormonal imbalance's source.
+Medications like birth control or prescription retinol might effectively address it.

 You’re Over-Washing Your Face